 We intend to re-use the line shaft to drive examples of the machines that would have been used in the past, but we want to repair the drive from the waterwheel via the PTO shaft to do that.

 At the other end of the hayloft, Martyn, Kim and Richard laid new floorboards onto the joists that have been checked or replaced last week.
-The new joists can be seen in the picture.

 They then moved across to the next bay.
 An examination from underneath revealed two joists that will have to be replaced and we had fitted the first of these by the end of the day.

 This section of the floor is not as badly decayed as the first section we tackled but there are some bad spots.
 We are trying to lift the old boards without breaking them so that we can re-use the best bits in the mill.
 The top floor of the mill is in a very poor condition and repairs will be necessary.